nadavrot/memset_benchmark/README.md

 ## Known issues

-MacOS The benchmarking and testing tools use a trampoline to prevent the compiler from inlining the call to memset.
+MacOS: The benchmarking and testing tools use a trampoline to prevent the compiler from inlining the call to memset.
 Apple has different mangling rules for their assembly.
 To solve this problem you need to add underscore to the function names in the assembly file (.s file), like this: